Japanese Language Program 2017

-Since it was established in 1973, the International Division at Seinan Gakuin University has offered one-semester or one-year study abroad programs concentrating on Japanese language and culture.
-Offering all courses except Japanese language in English has earned us high marks from students for the quality of program content.
-The completion of the new international student residence, the I-House, in 2004 has allowed us to offer Japanese language education experiences for more international students.
-The four-week Summer Intensive Japanese Program accepts up to 40 students each year at the Refresher(beginning II), Pre-intermediate, or Intermediate and Advanced levels of Japanese.
+Since the International Division at Seinan Gakuin University was established in 1973, we have offered one-semester or one-year study abroad programs concentrating on Japanese language and culture.
+The completion of the new international student residence, International House (I-House), in 2004 has allowed us to offer Japanese language education experiences for more international students.
+The four-week Summer Intensive Japanese Program accepts up to 40 students each year at four different levels I-IV of classes.
 Lecturers are all highly experienced in Japanese language education, both in our year-long exchange programs and at other universities both here and abroad.
-The incoming students are from partner and non-partner institutions from around the world, making for a richly international learning environment in which to experience many other cultures and to learn more about the world, in and through the Japanese language.
+The incoming students are from both partner and non-partner institutions from around the world, making for a richly international learning environment in which to experience many other cultures and to learn more about the world, in and through the Japanese language.

 The four-week program offers students a unique opportunity to experience Japan and the Japanese language without the need for an extended stay, and all the while earning two to four semester credits (US) to apply toward graduation at students' home universities.

-- Four different levels (Refresher(beginning II), Pre-intermediate, Intermediate, and Advanced) of classes with 12 or fewer students
+- Four different levels I-IV of classes with about 15 or fewer students

 - Four-week intensive language instructions, exams, workshops, language lab activities, and on- and off-campus field work.